Retired Houston officer gets 60 years in couple's drug raid deaths that revealed corruption

 HOUSTON (AP) — A former Houston police officer was sentenced to 60 years in prison on Tuesday for the murder of a married couple during a drug raid that revealed systemic corruption in the department's narcotics unit.

-Goines looked down but had no visible reaction as he heard the sentences for each count of murder, which will run concurrently.
-The jurors deliberated for more than 10 hours over two days on Goines’ sentence.
+Goines had been free on bond since he was charged in the January 2019 deaths, until his convictions last month.
+He looked down but had no visible reaction as he heard the sentences for each count of murder, which will run concurrently.
+The jurors had deliberated for more than 10 hours.

-Prosecutors presented testimony and evidence to show he lied to get a search warrant that falsely portrayed the couple as dangerous drug dealers.
+Ryan Tuttle then sat on the witness stand with a framed photograph of his father and stepmother.
+He said they were “victims of severe systematic failure in police work, particularly with the supervision of Gerald Goines.”

+“My father and my stepmother were not involved in any drug dealing.
+They were good people.
+They did not deserve this,” he said, and then stared at Goines as he walked away.

 The probe into the drug raid uncovered allegations of much wider corruption.
 Goines was among a dozen officers tied to the narcotics squad who were indicted on other charges.
 A judge dismissed charges against some of them, but a review of thousands of cases involving the unit led prosecutors to dismiss many cases, and the Texas Court of Criminal Appeals has overturned at least 22 convictions linked to Goines.